Smartesting/publish-on-pages/README.md

         uses: Smartesting/publish-on-pages@main
         with:
           branches: main some-other-branch # The list of branches that should be made available
+          tags: "*-beta"                   # Expression to match the tags to be published
           library_name: my-super-library   # The name of the library that will be uploaded
       - name: Upload artifact
         uses: actions/upload-pages-artifact@v1